A Pangea Mobile App

 Code

-First, I created some data types.
+First, we created some data types.
 The first one is for the Tokens:

 The second is for the pricing data, for making candlestick charts:

-Once those were in place, I took advantage of Swift’s generics and made an all-purpose data consumer:
+Once those were in place, we took advantage of Swift’s generics and made an all-purpose data consumer:

 The line chart was created in SwiftUI using the native Charts library.
 It’s very straightforward.
 (The candlestick charts are more complicated):